How to Recognize a Case of Appendicitis

 - Strong pain in the abdomen, especially on the right side or in the back

-- Fever that gets stronger as time goes by
+- Fever that increases as time goes by

 - Lack of appetite